Benedetta Bianchi Porro: Life

 Benedetta Bianchi Porro was born at Dovadola as the second of six children to Guido Bianchi Porro and Elsa Giammarchi.
 Her siblings were Gabriele (b.
 1938), Manuela (b.
 1941), Corrado (b.
 1946) and Carmen (b.
 1953); her half-sister was Leonida (b.
 1930).
 She was baptized "in necessity" at the request of her mother with water from Lourdes; she received formal baptism on the following 13 August in the name of "Benedetta Bianca Maria".
 Three months after her birth she fell ill with polio and required a brace on her left leg and an orthopedic shoe in order to prevent her spine from deforming; Doctor Vittorio Putti from Bologna diagnosed her illness.
 From March to May 1937 she was hit with repeated bronchitis.

 From the age of five she began to keep a journal in which to record experiences; one such entry was at the age of seven: "The universe is enchanting!
 It is great to be alive!"
 Porro attended grammar school in Desenzano that the Ursulines managed.
 Her secondary schooling was also overseen by the Ursulines in Brescia in the Istituto Santa Maria degli Angeli.
 Porro always was homesick while away at school.
 In 1942, the family moved to Sirmione.

 During her childhood on one particular occasion, her brother Gabriele was involved in a brawl with a boy who mockingly called Porro a cripple, and while the mothers of both boys separated them both, she said: "He called me 'the cripple' – what is wrong with that?
 It's the truth!"

 In May 1944 she received her First Communion in the Church of the Annunciation where she received a rosary that she would always keep with her.
 She later received Confirmation a fortnight later from the Bishop of Modigliana Maximilian Massimiliani.
 For the 1950 Holy Year convoked by Pope Pius XII, she and her aunt Carmen travelled on pilgrimages to Assisi, Rome and Loreto.
 She enjoyed reading and she preferred Tolstoy since she liked Russian literature, and also liked Horace and William Shakespeare.

 At the age of thirteen she began to lose her hearing and began to notice this on 15 February 1953 when questioned by a teacher in Latin class; she was unable to hear all the questions put to her.
-Porro also began to stagger and required the use of a cane in order to walk easier.
+Porro also began to stagger and required the use of a cane in order to walk more easily.